-for ease of cleaning.
-The roto gear operator will hold the sash at any position in its operating radius.
-The sash is supported by concealed heavy-duty hinges.
+Standard screens have a bronze, linen or aluminum frame screened with anti-glare fiberglass cloth.
+Screen-frame color is matched to exterior finish on metal clad units.
+High transparency mesh, full screens and half screens available for ease of cleaning.
+The roto gear operator will hold the is supported by concealed heavy-duty hinges.
 All steel components are coated for superior corrosion protection